atharaziz/mybank-fullstack-app/README.md

-# My Fullstack Application.
+# Fullstack Application.
 It is just an assignment.

 This repository contains a Spring Boot backend and a React frontend.